PerMedCoE/permedcoe/permedcoe/templates/building_block/skeleton_BB/README.md

     ```Python
     from PerMedCoE_BB import invoke
-    from PerMedCoE_BB import Container
+    from PerMedCoE_BB import container
-    from PerMedCoE_BB import Binary
+    from PerMedCoE_BB import binary
-    from PerMedCoE_BB import Task
+    from PerMedCoE_BB import task
     from PerMedCoE_BB import FILE_IN
     from PerMedCoE_BB import FILE_OUT
     from PerMedCoE_BB import DIRECTORY_IN